sanjoy5/sanjoy5/README.md

 [Portfolio Website](https://sanjoy-sarker.web.app/)    ✉ sanjoysarker157@gmail.com

 ## About Me
 I'm Sanjoy Sarker.
 I am from Kishoregonj, Dhaka.
 But currently staying at gazipur, Dhaka.
-I am a final year student of Computer Science Engineering in Shanto-Mariam University of creative technology.
+I have completed the B.Sc. in Computer Science Engineering (CSE) from The University of South Asia.

 As a junior full stack web developer, I have 2+ years of hands-on experience and gained proficiency in a wide range of technologies and frameworks.
 Recently, I have completed the Complete Web Development Course from Programming Hero.
 Additionally, I have acquired skills in Python Django through the Complete Course on Udemy and The Ultimate Django Series from Code With Mosh.